tuxxy/trustless-health/README.md

 ## Try it out!
 1. Go to [https://trustless.health](https://trustless.health/)
-2. Log into MetaMask and set the RPC to https://trustless.health/ganache.
+2. Log into MetaMask and set the RPC to https://trustless.health/ganache/ .
 3. Create an analysis category and offering in the "Provider" tab.
-4. Buy and run your analysis on a DNA string!
+4. Buy and run your analysis on a DNA string! (ask the team if you require some test eth)

 Note: Currently all created analysis offerings will run the same algorithm.